robtweed/threads/README.md

 - a queue processor that attempts to allocate requests/actions on the queue to available child Node processes

-The child processes persist throughout the lifetime of the master Node server process, so there is no setup/teardown overhead when handling requests/actions.
+The child processes persist throughout the lifetime of the master Node server process, so there is no setup/teardown overhead or delay when handling requests/actions: the child processes, if available, are instantaneously available for messaging by the master process.

-Note: *threads* is completely event-driven.
+Note: *threads* is completely event-driven with no polling overheads.

 You have complete control over the behaviour and configuration of *threads*.
 You can: